Dmitry-Borodkin/voidc/doc/tutorial.md

 foo(bar("Hi", 42), 'Ы')(1, 2, 3)(-7);
 ```

-What a function returns can be named by an identifier.
+What a function returns can be "named" by an identifier.
 ```
 n = strlen("Some string");
 ```